 Please give as much notice as possible if you have to cancel a session.
 Once a session has been booked in my diary that timeslot is reserved exclusively for you and is no longer available to be booked.
 Late and last-minute cancellations of sessions that can’t be reallocated result in a complete loss of income for that time-slot.
 If this were to go unaddressed it would result in my practice becoming unviable.
 In order to address this and have clarity around cancellations, I operate the following cancellation policy.
 If you provide more than 48 hours notice (from the time of the session) there is no cancellation fee.
 Cancellations within the 48—24 hour period incur a cancellation fee of £25.
 This .
 A cancellation fee of the full session fee will be charged if less than 24 hours notice is given.
 Cancellation fees are charged regardless of the reason for the cancellation.
 I would discuss the situation with you if non-attendance was becoming a matter of concern

 I would like my services to be as accessible as possible and I am always willing to explore how I might be able to help you within any financial limitations you might have.
 This might include telephone or email counselling.

 of concessionary fee places to trainee counsellors and clients on low income.
+These places are subject to availability.
 I charge a higher rate for corporate clients or if I am asked to invoice for my fees.